Fire Cider Recipe

 Apple Cider Vinegar with the mother.
 The mother appears as a cloudy substance floating in some bottles of vinegar.
 This is “mother” is rich in health-boosting natural protein, healthy bacteria, and acetic acid.
 The mother forms naturally as raw organic vinegar ferments, producing a murky, brownish-colored vinegar.

-A brand liked Bragg’s is a perfect choice or Eden.
+A brand like Bragg’s is a perfect choice or Eden.
 You can find both of these at the grocery store.
+We make our own on the farm.

 1/2 cup or so of local raw honey.
 Add honey to taste.
 You can use orange blossom honey that tastes lovely.
 Raw honey is honey that is unaltered, unprocessed, unpasteurized, and straight from the beehive.
 Raw honey is what bees produce directly in the hive.